 - “total loss of vehicle,” meaning payment of the “actual cash value” of your car at the time of the accident, if it is declared a “total loss” by the insurance company

 - “special damages,” meaning your medical bills, lost income, and other easily-calculable losses, and

 - “general damages,” an amount meant to compensate you for your pain and suffering (the insurance company may categories this payment as “inconvenience”)

 In some instances, the claimant may actually receive separate checks for each of these categories.
 Learn more about Personal Injury Insurance Claims Versus Personal Injury Lawsuits.

 Questions For Your Attorney

-- If the other driver and I were both at fault, how will the recovery of damages be determined?
-Can I still get an award of damages?
+- If the other driver and I were both at fault for the accident, how will damages be assessed?

 - My accident happened in a no-fault car insurance state.
 Can I still sue the other driver and get compensation for my “pain and suffering”?